-Our next meeting will be held at 7:30m on Wednesday November 7th in Maple Hall, Maple Close, Brentwood, England, CM13.
+Our next meeting (AGM) will be held at 7:30m on Wednesday 12th June in Shenfield Parish Hall, 60 Hutton Rd, Brentwood, Essex CM15 8LB.

 Our monthly meetings are open to supporters and members alike – if you oppose the government’s assault on our living standards or are fed up with the anti-democratic conduct of the current Brentwood Council Tory administration, why not join us!

 We normally begin by making friends and catching up over a cup of tea or coffee.
 There is usually some business to conduct, but our main focus is on political debate and policy formation.

 Invest in local services and provide real opportunity for all Brentwood residents

 Deliver the new homes our Borough needs, where they are needed, and at an affordable price

 Champion the community with real support for our volunteers, charities and services

 Demand more from the County Council to improve education, libraries and roads

 Breathe new life into our community and promote our location as a great place for business